Aviation data

 Air traffic data from Amadeus integrates bookings, schedules, public statistics, and airport official statistics to model total air traffic into and within the UK.

-• Within 2025, inbound traffic to the UK has exceeded 2024 and 2023 levels on average but still falls short of 2019.
-Forecasts predict poorer performance for August and September.
+- Within 2025, inbound traffic to the UK exceeded 2024 and 2023 levels on average but still fell short of 2019.
+Forecasts predict that inbound traffic will remain above 2025 levels for at least the first half of 2026.

-• Both inbound and domestic air traffic in the UK has seen year on year growth, with short haul markets seeing the strongest growth on average in the year to date.
+- Both inbound and domestic air traffic in the UK has seen year-on-year growth, with short haul markets seeing stronger growth than long haul markets on average in 2025.

-• Amongst the top cities for air traffic Liverpool is seeing the most year on year growth.
-Amongst all UK cities, Durham, Bournemouth and Newquay demonstrate the strongest growth within July post-COVID.
+- Amongst the top UK cities for inbound air traffic Liverpool, Edinburgh and London are seeing the most year- on-year growth.
+Amongst all UK cities, Durham, Stornoway, and Newquay demonstrated the strongest growth within 2025 compared to 2019.

 PDF